FAQs

 Q. How much will it cost for my spouse and me to set up a living trust?

-A. The typical estate plan which includes a living trust, also requires wills for both the husband and wife.
-We also recommend considering creation of Powers of Attorney for Health Care and for Asset Management.
+The typical estate plan that includes a living trust, also requires wills for both the husband and wife.
+We also recommend considering creation of Advance Health Care Directives and Powers of Attorney for Asset Management.
 An important component of creating a living trust is funding it with most of the settlors' assets.
-Depending on the complexity of the estate plan and the extent of trust funding assistance settlors need, the cost will generally run from $1500 - $4000.
+Depending on the complexity of the estate plan and the extent of trust funding assistance settlors need, the cost will generally run from $1,500 - $5,000.

 Q. How large an estate do I have to have to worry about estate taxes?